30Aniket/Loan-Default-Prediction/README.md

 - Random Forest

 This repository contains the following files:
 1. Data
-   - Loan
-The excel file of the Lending Club dataset used in the project.
    - LCDataDictionary
-Excel file of descriptions of all the columns in the dataset.
+Excel file of descriptions of all the columns in the Lending Club dataset.
 2. ProjectBook
 The project's jupyter notebook.
 3. README